Ignitetechnologies/Privacy-Protection/README.md

 Welcome to the Privacy Protection Series for Pentesters — a practical collection of guides designed to help security professionals stay anonymous, secure their environment, and reduce digital footprints while performing research, testing, and red-team activities.

-In modern cybersecurity operations, privacy is not optional — it is operational security (OPSEC).
-Every tool you run, browser you use, network you connect through, or document you share can expose metadata, identifiers, and behavioral patterns that reveal your identity or infrastructure.

 This repository provides step-by-step guides, tools, configurations, and checklists to help pentesters operate with maximum privacy and minimal traceability.

 🎯 What This Series Covers